pyretis.pyvisa package

 where_from_to (:py:func: .where_from_to)

-Check the initial and final steps of a trj in respect to the interfaces.
+Check the initial and final steps of a trajectory with respect to the provided interfaces.

 get_cv_names (:py:func: .get_cv_names)